-Adverbs are words that add color to a verb.
-In the sentence "The barrista quickly made a cup of coffee" quickly is the adverb.
+Adverbs are words that add color to verbs.
+In the sentence "The barista quickly made a cup of coffee," quickly is the adverb.

-Adverbs can be really useful, and sometimes indispensable, but often they are just used to prop up a weak verb.
-Use a strong verb instead.
-For example, use "stabs" instead of "pokes swiftly", or "meanders" instead of "wanders slowly".
-Scan your writing for adverbs and ask yourself "Is there a stronger verb I can use here instead?".
-Sometimes the answer will be no, but if the answer is yes then use it and your readers will thank you.
+Scan your writing for adverbs and ask yourself, "Is there a stronger verb I can use here instead?"
+Sometimes the answer will be no, but if the answer is yes, use it.
+Your readers will thank you.

 But don't just take our word for it.
 Writers have recognized the dangers of adverbs for decades.
 Here are a few of the best quotes on the subject:

 You can highlight every adverb in your text with ProWritingAid.
 Try our writing improvement software.
 Type or paste your text, then run the Summary or Combo reports to catch those adverbs.